Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Technology companies face intensive regulatory scrutiny with significant fine risks:

 Consent Management: Major fines for invalid consent collection, unclear consent mechanisms, and inadequate consent withdrawal procedures.
+Valid consent is required for data processing activities, and failure to obtain valid consent has led to major fines.

 Transparency Failures: Fines for inadequate privacy policies, unclear data processing disclosures, and insufficient user information.
+Organizations must provide clear information about processing personal data to avoid GDPR fines by aligning with the core principles at the heart of GDPR compliance.

-Cross-Border Transfers: Substantial penalties for unlawful international data transfers, particularly following Schrems II invalidation of adequacy mechanisms.
+Cross-Border Transfers: Substantial penalties for unlawful international data transfers, particularly following Schrems II invalidation of adequacy mechanisms, as highlighted by the €530 million GDPR fine against TikTok for EU–China data transfers.

 Algorithmic Decision-Making: Increasing enforcement focus on automated processing, profiling, and AI systems affecting individuals.